-The Organisers should receive this entry form by the closing date specified in the ASRs, although they reserve the right to accept late entries.
+The Organisers should receive this entry form by the closing date specified in the ASRs, although they reserve the right to accept late entries or reject an entry at their discretion.
 Any details not given on the entry form should be forwarded to the Organisers as quickly as possible, prior to signing on.

-An indemnity form with original signatures of all members of the crew, including extra passengers must be completed prior to signing on or start will be refused.
+An indemnity form with original signatures of all members of the crew, including extra passengers must be completed prior to signing on or a start will be refused.